They say “absence makes the heart grow fonder.” Which is certainly one of the more popular reasons to not contact your

 So when it’s time to reconnect again?

-You want to build up this connection slowly and take care not to provoke a swirl of bad emotions in your ex.
+You want to build up the connection you have slowly and take care not to provoke a swirl of bad emotions in your ex.

 Because it’s easy to overdo this.

-The first time you reach out, you want to just get a feel of things.
+The first time you reach out, your goal is to get a feel of things.